Research Experiences for Undergraduates (REU)

 A: An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer may participate.
 High school graduates who have been accepted at an undergraduate institution but who have not yet started their undergraduate study are also eligible to participate.
 Students who have received their bachelor’s degrees and are no longer enrolled as undergraduates are not eligible to participate.
 Undergraduate students eligible for this program must not have graduated prior to the start of the summer internship in June.

-Q: Will the REU program be held in person or online for 2022?
+Q: Will the REU program be held in person or online this year?

-A: We hope that the Haystack internship program will be held in person in summer 2022.
+A: We expect that the Haystack internship program will be held in person this year, as it was in summer 2022.
 However, this decision is affected by local and MIT safety and health regulations.
 We continue to monitor the situation closely.
-(In 2020 and 2021, our research internship program was successfully held completely remote.)
-More to follow as information becomes available.
+(In 2020 and 2021, our research internship program was successfully held completely remote due to the COVID pandemic.)

 Q: Do you send notification letters when my application is submitted?